 Rheumatoid arthritis involves inflammation and swelling of the joints rather than a wearing away of the cartilage.
 It is an autoimmune disease where the body’s immune system reacts against itself and the fluid that lubricates the joints become inflamed.
 The cartilage and tissues in and around the joints are damaged or destroyed.
 Often the bones are destroyed as well.
 The body replaces this damaged tissue with scar tissue, causing the normal spaces within the joints to become narrow and the bones to fuse together.
 Rheumatoid arthritis affects all the body’s joints.
 Joints affected make noises like crinkling cellophane.

 Gout is an example of an acute form of inflammatory arthritis.
 Acute means something that comes on suddenly and is of limited duration.
 Deposits of crystallized uric acid form in the joint causing swelling, redness and a sensation of heat and extreme pain.
 It usually affects the big toe, but other joints may be affected as well.
 One of the indicators of gout is raised uric acid levels.
-Looking for the reason one has raised uric acid levels should lead to the actual cause that you have problem.
+Looking for the reason one has raised uric acid levels should lead to the actual cause that you have a problem.

-Arthritis can also be caused by bacterial, viral or fungal infection of a joint.
-Usually the infecting organism travels to the joint through the blood stream from an infection elsewhere in the body, but injury or even surgery can result in joint infection as well.
-Symptoms not only include the pain and tenderness affecting the joint, but also include symptoms of systemic infections such as fever, chills and body aches.
+Arthritis can also be caused by a bacterial, viral or fungal infection of a joint.
+Usually, the infecting organism travels to the joint through the bloodstream from an infection elsewhere in the body, but injury or even surgery can result in joint infection as well.
+Symptoms not only include the pain and tenderness affecting the joint but also include symptoms of systemic infections such as fever, chills and body aches.

 Other forms of arthritis are spondyloarthropathies, including psoriatic arthritis, ankylosing spondylitis, Reiter’s syndrome (a group of disorders that tend to affect the spine), systemic lupus, juvenile arthritis, infectious arthritis, and Kawasaki syndrome.